Kader Group: Model Railways

 In November 2008, Kader also took over Sanda Kan, its nearest competitor for precision model railway items in the Hong-Kong based ODM contract manufacturing business.
 Sanda Kan's biggest client had been Bachmann's dominant rival in the UK market Hornby Railways, which had concentrated production there since 1997–2001.
 The company also manufactured for Lionel, Atlas, Life-Like, Brawa, Märklin, and of the order of 50 other model train companies.
 However it had been experiencing severe production and debt problems after a takeover by J.P.
 Morgan private equity.
 The merger was hailed by one producer as "a marriage made in heaven", although it is not yet clear what long-term effects the concentration of the ownership of production will have.
 Kader announced that Sanda Kan would continue as a distinct entity, and that Sanda Kan's original owner W.S.
 Ting had agreed to come back to lead the company.
 Hornby's managing director pronounced the acquisition "a welcome outcome [that] removes the uncertainty over the future of Sanda Kan".
 Most Hornby production remained with Sanda Kan until 2015 when Hornby paid £0.5m to end its relationship with the Chinese supplier, and secure the return of tooling and moulds.
 Hornby had experienced supply chain problems, with as little as 60% of goods being delivered on time.

 1993 Thailand factory fire

 On May 10, 1993, there was a major fire at the Kader Toy Factory, a joint venture, in Thailand.
 188 people were killed, and over 500 were seriously injured.
 Most of the victims were young female workers from rural families.
 More people were killed in this industrial accident than in the Triangle Shirtwaist Factory fire; making it one of the worst industrial disasters in history.

 Real estate

-Kader also owns real estate in the US, and is the owner of the Resort at Squaw Creek, located at Squaw Valley Ski Resort in Olympic Valley, California.
+Kader also owns real estate in the US, and is the owner of the Everline Resort and Spa, located at Palisades Tahoe in Olympic Valley, California.